Mauro Café Owner Faces Backlash Over Alleged Antisemitic Actions

 A group of men and women holding Israel and USA flags stood outside the restaurant and confronted the owner as she stood there with her arms crossed and a few employees next to her.

 “Your Nazism knows no bounds,” one of the demonstrators yelled toward her.
-“If she went to a masque you would be outraged.
+“If she went to a mosque you would be outraged.
 You are silent today, you are condoning her behavior.
-Mauro Café, Eveyline doesn’t demonstrates ever for any of the world atrocities committed within walking distance to Israel…… but when it comes to Jews, to a place of worship.
+Mauro Café, Evelyne doesn’t demonstrates ever for any of the world atrocities committed within walking distance to Israel…… but when it comes to Jews, to a place of worship.
 Shame on you.”

 On June 30 a man wearing a yarmulke was seen entering her restaurant and leaving after a few minutes, claiming he was refused service.
 “The owner, she said I cannot buy coffee,” he said upon leaving the restaurant.
 When another man asked him why, he replied: “Because I’m Jewish.”